 The Office 365 E1 licenses should then be unassigned from all users so that all of the organization’s Office 365 E1 licenses are unused, and the E1 subscription should also be cancelled.

 Qualified nonprofits can get up to 300 Microsoft 365 Business Basic licenses for free.
-New free Microsoft 365 Business Basic licenses should be in place before the expiration date to avoid service interruption, or the automatic conversion to discounted E1 licenses (unless you just really want to pay .. )
+New free Microsoft 365 Business Basic licenses should be in place before the expiration date to avoid service interruption.

 To learn the expiration date of your E1 licenses, check your account.

 The Office 365 E1 to Microsoft 365 Business Basic change should be unobtrusive to end users since the two licenses are very similar in functionality.
-The main difference between the two is that an organization can obtain up to 300 free Microsoft 365 Business Basic licenses, whereas previously Office 365 E1 quantities were unlimited.
-Nonprofits who need more than 300 Microsoft 365 Business Basic licenses will need to budget accordingly.
+The main difference between the two is that an organization can obtain up to only 300 free Microsoft 365 Business Basic licenses, whereas Office 365 E1 quantities are unlimited.

 Other Changes to Microsoft Free Nonprofit Licenses